The Night Café: Reaction of critics and scholars

 The work has been called one of Van Gogh's masterpieces and one of his most famous.

 Unlike typical Impressionist works, the painter does not project a neutral stance towards the world or an attitude of enjoyment of the beauty of nature or of the moment.
 The painting is an instance of Van Gogh's use of what he called "suggestive colour" or, as he would soon term it, "arbitrary colour" in which the artist infused his works with his emotions, typical of what was later called Expressionism.

 The red and green of the walls and ceiling are an "oppressive combination", and the lamps are "sinister features" with orange-and-green halos, according to Nathaniel Harris.
 "The top half of the canvas creates its basic mood, as any viewer can verify by looking at it with one or the other half of the reproduction covered up; the bottom half supplies the 'facts.'"
 The thick paint adds a surreal touch of waviness to the table tops, billiard table and floor.
 The viewer is left with a feeling of seediness and despair, Harris wrote.
 "The scene might easily be banal and dispiriting; instead, it is dispiriting but also terrible."

 The objects of pleasure (billiard table, wine bottles and glasses) are contrasted in the picture with the "few human beings absorbed in their individual loneliness and despair", Antonia Lant commented.

 The perspective of the scene is one of its most powerful effects, according to various critics.
 Schapiro described the painting's "absorbing perspective which draws us headlong past empty chairs and tables into hidden depths behind a distant doorway — an opening like the silhouette of the standing figure."
 Lant described it as a "shocking perspectival rush, which draws us, by the converging diagonals of floorboards and billiard table, towards the mysterious, courtained doorway beyond."
 Harris wrote that the perspective "pitches the viewer forward into the room, towards the half-curtained private quarters, and also creates a sense of vertigo and distorted vision, familiar from nightmares."
 Schapiro also noted, "To the impulsive rush of these converging lines he opposes the broad horizontal band of red, full of scattered objects [...]"

-Gauguin's competition piece
+Gauguin's painting of Marie Ginoux in the Café de la Gare

 Soon after his arrival in Arles, Paul Gauguin painted the same location, as a background to his portrait of Madame Ginoux.
 While the Van Gogh painting depicts the café as a room of isolation, Gauguin's Night Café at Arles mixes the concepts of isolation (to the painting's left) and spirited socializing (in the center), behind Madame Ginoux.

-It was also acquired by Ivan Morozov and now hangs in the Pushkin Museum of Fine Arts.
+It was acquired by Ivan Morozov and now hangs in the Pushkin Museum of Fine Arts.